kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### The dose ramps up

 - Given that I was not fearful after the ridiculous piano concert on the 12th, and went to choir on the 13th, it seems reasonable to suppose I was relatively unaffected by this choreographed terror, perhaps I was getting used to it.
-- However, the link to Elaine Black was extremely sinister and got to me.
+- However, the link to Lorraine Blackbourn was extremely sinister and got to me.
 - Eventually, I text and tweet to everyone that I would never commit suicide and, if I turn up dead and it looks like I did, it's suspicious: https://x.com/1FRGVN/status/1768046490272870687.
 - The following morning I am severely anxious.
 I'm bumping my head on things.
 I have to go to town.
 I am terrorized the whole way in and out.
 I feel horrendous.
 - I believe I was on serious drugs and poison at this point that they were putting in the water.